-- Retain the risk no action is taken because the possibility and consequence of the risk is low.
-It may also be that the risk is inherent in the sporting activity itself and thus can be accepted in its present form. - Reduce the risk steps are taken to reduce the possibility of the risk, and/or its potential consequences, through efforts such as improved planning, policies, delivery, supervision, monitoring or education. - Transfer the risk accept the level of risk but transfer some or all of it to others through the use of insurance, waiver of liability agreements or other business contracts. - Avoid the risk eliminate the risk by avoiding the activity giving rise to the risk in other words, simply decide NOT to do something, or to eliminate some activity or initiative.
+- ✓ Retain the risk no further action is taken because the possibility and consequence of the risk is low.
+It may also be that the risk is inherent in the activity itself and thus can be accepted in its present form. - ✓ Reduce the risk steps are taken to reduce the possibility of the risk, and/or its potential consequences, through efforts such as improved planning, policies, delivery, supervision, monitoring or education. - ✓ Transfer the risk accept the level of risk but transfer some or all of it to others through the use of insurance, waiver of liability agreements or other business contracts. - ✓ Avoid the risk eliminate the risk by avoiding the activity giving rise to the risk in other words, simply decide NOT to do something, or to eliminate some activity or initiative.

-The above general strategies translate into a variety of risk control measures, which for (NSO) may include (but are not limited to):
+The above general strategies translate into a variety of risk control measures, which for (NSO) may include, but are not limited to:

-- Development of policies, procedures, standards and rules - Effective communication - Education, instruction, professional development and specialized training - Ensuring a core set of organizational values have been identified, defined and communicated throughout (NSO) - Adherence to minimum, mandatory qualifications and/or certifications for key staff and leaders - Use of robust and legally sound contracts (codes of conduct, athlete and coach agreements, employment agreements, contractor agreements, partnership agreements) - Improving role clarity through use of written position descriptions and committee terms of reference - Supervision and monitoring of staff, volunteers, participants and activities - Establishing and communicating procedures to handle concerns, complaints and disputes - Implement schedules for regular review, maintenance, repair and replacement of equipment - Preparing procedures and protocols for emergency response and crisis management - Use of warnings, signage, participation agreements and waiver of liability agreements where warranted - Purchasing appropriate insurance coverage for all activities and reviewing regularly
+- Develop or update of policies, procedures, standards and rules, - Effective communication, - Education, instruction, professional development and specialized training, - Ensure a core set of organizational values are identified, defined and communicated throughout (NSO), - Adhere to minimum, mandatory qualifications and/or certifications for key staff and leaders, - Use robust and legally sound contracts (i.e. code of conduct, employment agreements, contractor agreements, partnership agreements),

+- Improve role clarity through use of written position descriptions and committee terms of reference, - Supervise and monitor staff, volunteers, participants and activities, - Establish and communicate procedures to handle concerns, complaints and disputes, - Implement schedules for regular review, maintenance, repair and replacement of equipment, - Prepare procedures and protocols for emergency response and crisis management, - Use warnings, signage, participation agreements and waiver of liability agreements where warranted, and - Purchase appropriate insurance coverage for all activities and review regularly.